snicole2701/snicole2701/README.md

 # 🌱 What’s Next?
-- Deepen my expertise in microservices architecture.
 - Explore advanced concepts in system design and database optimization.
-- Build more projects to demonstrate my growing skill set in backend development.
+- Build more projects to demonstrate my growing skill set in development.